 When and Where does it happen?

-Every Wednesday since 8th January 1992, when Japan’s Prime Minister visited the Republic of Korea, the surviving victims and others supporting their cause take to the street near the Japanese embassy asking for a proper apology from the Japanese government who deny that women were forcefully taken during this time.
+Every Wednesday since 8th January 1992, when Japan’s Prime Minister visited the Republic of Korea, the surviving victims and others supporting their cause take to the street near the Japanese embassy.
+They are asking for a proper apology from the Japanese government who deny that comfort women were forcefully taken during this time.
 In December 2011, a golden statue of a women was erected next to the Japanese embassy in honour of the ‘comfort women’ on the 1000th demonstration.

 Previously, the Japanese government have offered an apology but the women do not feel it is enough.
 They want their treatment to be part of Japanese history, and there is no mention of them in Japanese textbooks.
 In addition to this the new Japanese prime minister, Shinzo Abe, appears to question the country’s earlier apology and one nationalist mayor speaks of the importance of these women (Source: BBC).

 The Japanese Government have requested multiple times for the statue to be removed and this was agreed by the South Korean government in December 2015.
 She was still there on my visit in December 2016, one year after they agreed to remove it.